harrisoncramer/harrisoncramer.me/src/markdown-pages/setting-up-docker-with-terraform-and-ec2.md

 ## Creating the Security Group

-The last resource we need to configure is the security group, which defines ingress access rules for our VPC.
+The last resource we need to configure is the security group, which defines access to the specific EC2 instance.

 Let's create the security group that will open up the ports required for our application to function.
 First, we'll allow SSH access on Port 22 from any IP.
 We could narrow this down if we only want a smaller group of computers to be able to access our resource for security reasons.